prisma/prisma-examples/pulse/inngest-router/README.md

 ### Add your Prisma schema

 Add your existing Prisma schema file to the `/prisma` directory, overwriting the existing example schema.

+If you don't already have a project using Inngest and Prisma Client, you may choose to try another [Prisma example](https://github.com/prisma/prisma-examples) instead.

 ### Define the Prisma models to subscribe to